 What you have to do by yourself?

-Adding comments to the endpoints is all you have to do for yourself .
-You will need to go to your collection folder and go to any request you wish to add description to.
+Adding comments to the endpoints is all you have to do for yourself.
+You will need to go to your collection folder and go to any request you wish to add a description.

 Click on the edit option to add description to the request.
 When you click on the edit link, a new pop up opens for you to add your descriptions.

 All that remains is publishing your documentation on Postman server.
-Now go to our collection and go to option menu.
+Now go to our collection and go to the options menu.

 Now go to the publish docs and see the magic for yourself.